SignalF/SignalF.Controller/README.md

 # Getting Started
 The [SignalF documentation](https://signalfdocumentation.readthedocs.io/en/latest/getting-started/getting-started.html#) will guide you through setting up the code and running it on your own system.

+### Bug Reports
+If you find any bugs, please report them using the (GitHub issue tracker)[].
+A test-case that demonstrates the issue is usually required.
+Instructions on providing a test-case can be found in contributing guidelines or here.

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.